 Table 1 presents the prevalence of social determinants of health and adverse life events in the final analytical sample (n=340).
 Almost half of the sample (44%) reported experiencing food insecurity in the past 12 months.
 Twenty-six percent (26%) of the sample reported experiencing no adverse life events in the past 12-months, whereas 20% reported experiencing 1, 15% reported experiencing 2, 15% reported experiencing 3, 9% reported experiencing 4, and 15% reported experiencing 5 or more external stressors in the past 12-months.
-Thirty eight percent (44%) of the sample met the criteria for clinical rates of depression and 38% of the sample met the criteria for clinical rates of anxiety (both based on clinical cut-offs of 10 or greater).
-Approximately 1/3 of participants reported experiencing 2, 11% reported experiencing 3, 4% reported experiencing 4, and 1% reported experiencing all 5 chronic health conditions.
+Thirty eight percent (44%) of the sample met the criteria for clinical rates of depression and 38% of the sample met the criteria for clinical rates of anxiety (both based on clinical cutoffs of 10 or greater).
+Approximately 1/3 of participants reported experiencing no CHCs (33%), 38% reported experiencing one, 24% reported experiencing two, 11% reported experiencing three, 4% reported experiencing four, and 1% reported experiencing all five CHCs.